Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 Question 11.
 What is the timer?

 Answer: Timer is the most essential instruction for PLC.
 The timer is used to operate and control devices for a specific duration of time.
-Programmer can set the timer based on the project requirement.
+The programmer can set the timer based on the project requirement.

 Question 12.
 What are the different types of PLC timers?